 What started as a book project ended up changing her life and saving the lives of hundreds of cats across the country in less than two years since K.A. opened for business—and Olson has no plans of giving up any time soon.
 “As long as there’s a cat in need, I’ll be there to do what I can to help and continue to inspire others to do the same.”

 Robin A.F.
-Olson lives Connecticut with an ever-changing number of cats, foster cats and a feral cat named Bronte.
+Olson lives in Connecticut with an ever-changing number of cats, foster cats and a feral cat named Bronte.
 When not completely covered with cats, Olson’s a Spotter for the National Weather Service and likes to do open mic stand up comedy.
 Really.

 Sam Moore has vowed to repurpose a career spent advertising sugar and salt products into rescuing cats.
 Fortunately some of the skills he gained in a couple of decades of production work in the ad business are also useful to animal rescuers.
 As architect and builder of Kitten Associates' technical solutions, Sam enjoys the prospect of empowering volunteers, shelters and rescue groups to benefit animals in need wherever possible.